MethodsAndPractices/vsteam/.docs/Set-VSTeamSetting.md

 Default Iteration             Muddy
 Backlog Iteration             CY2020
 ```

-This command modifies the team named "Planning Team" in named project, setting  the iteration for Calendar Year 2020, half 2 which is the parent for short sprints over 6 months, sets bugs to be handled as tasks and reveals the Epics backlog using its display name.
+This command modifies the team named "Planning Team" in a named project, setting the iteration for Calendar Year 2020, half 2 which is the parent for short sprints, sets Bugs to be handled-as-tasks and reveals the Epics Backlog (using its display name).

 ### Example 2